BlugDeg/SCOverlay-Updates/docs/SDK_MANUAL.md

         public IDictionary<string, (string en, string de)> GetLocalizations() => new Dictionary<string, (string, string)>();
     }
 }
 Step 4: Compile and Test
-Compile (Build): In Visual Studio, press the key combination Ctrl + B or go to the menu "Build > Build Solution".
+Compile (Build): Press Ctrl + B in Visual Studio or go to "Build > Build Solution" in the menu.
-Check: In the "Output" window at the bottom, you should see a message like: --> Copying Addon 'MyFirstAddon' to: C:\Users\YOURNAME\AppData\Roaming\SCOverlay\addons\MyFirstAddon.
+Check: In the "Output" window at the bottom, you should see a message like: --> Copying Addon 'MyFirstAddon' to: C: \Users\YOURNAME\AppData\Roaming\SCOverlay\addons\MyFirstAddon.
 This means the automation worked!
 Test: Start SCOverlay (or restart it).
 Open the main menu.
 Your "Say Hello!" button should now be there.
 Click it!
 Congratulations!
-You are now an SCOverlay add-on developer!
+You are now an SCOverlay Add-on Developer!
 Chapter 3: The IAddon Interface: The DNA of Your Add-on This is the blueprint for every add-on.
-Your main class must implement all of these members.
+Your main class must implement all these members.
 Member	Type	Purpose & Detailed Explanation
 Name, Author, Version	string	Metadata: Identifies your add-on.
-Displayed in the settings under "Advanced".
+Displayed in settings under "Advanced".
-Initialize(IAddonHost host)	void	Constructor: Called once on load.
-Store the host instance here.
+Initialize(IAddonHost host)	void	Constructor: Called once upon loading.
+Save the host instance here.
 This is your setup phase.
 Register permanent hotkeys here, for example.
 GetMainMenuButtons()	IEnumerable<AddonButton>	Main Menu Buttons: Defines the buttons your add-on displays in the main menu.
-OnExclusiveHotkey()	void	(NEW) The callback the core invokes when you have exclusive hotkey control and the hotkey is pressed.
-Has an empty default implementation, so it's optional.
+OnExclusiveHotkey()	void	(NEW) The callback called by the Core when you have exclusive hotkey control and the hotkey is pressed.
+Has an empty default implementation, so it is optional.
 GetSettingsControl(...)
 UserControl?
 (Recommended) Provides a complete, custom UI panel for your settings.
 Gives you total creative freedom.
 See Chapter 6.
-GetSettingsControls()	IEnumerable<AddonControl>	(Legacy) A limited method for adding simple controls to the settings page.
+GetSettingsControls()	IEnumerable<AddonControl>	(Legacy) A limited method to add simple controls to the settings page.
 Only for very simple add-ons without UI ambitions.
 Draw(Graphics g, ...)	void	Drawing Engine: Called every frame the overlay is redrawn.
 Keep this code extremely fast!
 Slow operations here will cause stuttering.
-OnOverlayVisibilityChanged(...)	void	Status Synchronization: Reacts to the overlay opening/closing.
-Useful for starting/stopping background tasks or showing/hiding UI elements.
+OnOverlayVisibilityChanged(...)	void	State Synchronization: Reacts to opening/closing of the overlay.
+Useful to start/stop background tasks or show/hide UI elements.
 Shutdown()	void	Cleanup: Called before the add-on is unloaded.
-Release all resources here (e.g., close windows) to prevent errors.
+Release all resources here (e.g., close windows) to avoid errors.
-GetLocalizations()	IDictionary<...>	Localization: Provide English and German translations for your add-on's UI text here.
+GetLocalizations()	IDictionary<...>	Localization: Provide English and German translations for your add-on's UI texts here.

-Chapter 4: The IAddonHost: Your Toolbox to the Core The IAddonHost is your bridge to all of SCOverlay's features.
-You receive it in the Initialize method and should keep it for the entire lifetime of your add-on.
+Chapter 4: The IAddonHost: Your Toolbox to the Core The IAddonHost is your bridge to all SCOverlay features.
+You receive it in the Initialize method and should keep it for the entire lifespan of your add-on.
 Menu and UI Control
-void TakeMenuControl(...): Takes exclusive control of the main menu to create your own submenus. void ReleaseMenuControl(): Returns control to the main menu. void InvalidateOverlay(): Forces an immediate redraw.
-Essential to make your UI changes visible. void HideMenu(): (NEW) Programmatically closes the entire overlay menu.
+void TakeMenuControl(...): Takes exclusive control of the main menu to create custom submenus. void ReleaseMenuControl(): Returns control to the main menu. void InvalidateOverlay(): Forces an immediate redraw.
+Essential to make your UI changes visible. void HideMenu(): (NEW) Closes the entire overlay menu programmatically.
 Core Services & Windows
 ISoundService Sound { get; }
 PlayFile(...): Plays a sound file asynchronously without freezing the overlay.
 IWindowService Window { get; }
-ShowNotification(...): Displays a short, non-blocking "toast" notification.
+ShowNotification(...): Shows a short, non-blocking "toast" notification.
 CreateThemedWindow(...): Creates a new, empty, custom window (like the main overlay).
 Not suitable for standard controls like buttons.
-CreateStandardWindow(...): (NEW) Creates a new window that inherits the theme and is perfect for hosting standard controls like buttons, labels, etc. This is the right choice for interactive dialogs.
+CreateStandardWindow(...): (NEW) Creates a new window that inherits the theme and is perfectly suited for hosting standard controls like buttons, labels, etc. This is the right choice for interactive dialogs.
-Show/HideFilterOverlay(...): Shows or hides a screen-filling color filter.
+Show/HideFilterOverlay(...): Shows a full-screen color filter or hides it.
-Task<Image> TakeScreenshotAsync(): Asynchronously takes a screenshot of the game screen.
+Task<Image> TakeScreenshotAsync(): Asynchronously creates a screenshot of the game screen.
 Hotkeys & Input (New & Powerful)
 Important API Update: The old, error-prone SuppressCoreHotkeys has been removed.
-The new system gives you full, but safe, control over the main hotkey. bool RequestExclusiveHotkeyControl(IAddon addon):
+The new system gives you full but safe control over the main hotkey. bool RequestExclusiveHotkeyControl(IAddon addon):
 Purpose: This is the new method to "hijack" the overlay's main hotkey for your add-on.
 Function: You request exclusive control.
 If no other add-on already has it, the method returns true.
-From this moment on, all presses of the main hotkey are forwarded to your add-on's OnExclusiveHotkey() method. void ReleaseExclusiveHotkeyControl(IAddon addon):
+From that moment, all presses of the main hotkey are forwarded to the OnExclusiveHotkey() method of your add-on. void ReleaseExclusiveHotkeyControl(IAddon addon):
-Purpose: Returns control to the core.
+Purpose: Returns control to the Core.
-Function: When you are done (e.g., when your window closes), you must call this method so that the main overlay can react to the hotkey again. void BlockGameInput(bool block):
+Function: When you are done (e.g., when your window closes), you must call this method so the main overlay can respond to the hotkey again. void BlockGameInput(bool block):
 Purpose: Unchanged and essential for interactive UI.
 Blocks or releases input to the game.
 RegisterHotkey, UnregisterHotkey, RebindHotkey:
-Purpose: For adding additional, custom hotkeys for your add-on that are independent of the core hotkey.
+Purpose: For adding additional, custom hotkeys for your add-on that are independent of the Core hotkey.

-Saving Data (Persistence)
+Storing Data (Persistence)
 string GetSetting(...) & void SetSetting(...): A simple key-value store for your add-on.
 Best Practice: Always use a unique prefix for your keys (e.g., MyAddon_ApiToken) to avoid conflicts.
 Logging & Localization
 LogInfo(...) & LogError(...): Writes to the central debug.log file.
-Your most important tool for debugging! string T(...): Accesses the central translation system for multilingual text.
+Your most important tool for debugging! string T(...): Accesses the central translation system for multi-language texts.
 Theming (UI Styling)
 Color Theme_Background { get; }, Font Theme_TextFont { get; }, etc.: Read-only access to the active theme.
-Essential for making your custom UserControl settings UI match the rest of the overlay.
+Essential to adapt your custom UserControl settings UI to the rest of the overlay.
 Performance Management
 void RequestHighPerformanceMode(...) & void ReleaseHighPerformanceMode(...): Temporarily tells the "Performance Watchdog" not to intervene during a short, CPU-intensive task.
 Chapter 5: Advanced Tutorial: Taking Over the Core Hotkey This tutorial shows how to use the new system to open your own UI instead of the main menu.
 Step 1: Prepare the Logic
-Define the logic in your add-on class to start and stop your exclusive mode. private IAddonHost? _host;
+Define the logic in your Add-on class to start and stop your exclusive mode. code
+C#
+private IAddonHost? _host;
 private Form? _myExclusiveWindow;
 private bool _hasControl = false;

 private void StartExclusiveMode()
 {
     if (_host == null || _hasControl) return;

     if (_host.RequestExclusiveHotkeyControl(this))
     {
         _hasControl = true;